 If you want to test your ALP and verify that the heads are working, having a device that can trigger your ALP is very handy.
 This pocket tester simulates the pulse pattern of a bunch of different lidar guns.
 It’s great for not only verifying that your ALP works properly, but also to troubleshoot if you suspect that one of the heads isn’t responding to lidar.
 The ALP does its own self-check and will let you know if a head fails at any point, but this is a great add-on as well.

 This is not a substitute for testing your ALP’s with an actual lidar gun, however.
-This will tell you that your ALP heads are responding to laser, but it will not help you verify that your ALP has been installed properly.
+This will let you check each head individually to ensure that it’s plugged in and responding to laser, but it will not help you verify that your ALP heads have been installed properly so that they can jam the laser gun effectively.
 Make sure that you follow the installation instructions in the ALP manual and in my comprehensive ALP setup guide.